itkwidgets.viewer

 The future for the coroutine, to be updated with whether linear interpolation is used.

-Set the volume rendering opacity transfer function Gaussian parameters.
-For each image component, multiple Gaussians can be specified.
+Set the volume rendering opacity transfer function points.
 Queue the function to be run in the background thread once the plugin API is available.

-Get the volume rendering opacity transfer function Gaussian parameters.
+Get the volume rendering opacity transfer function points.

-The future for the coroutine, to be updated with the opacity transfer function Gaussian parameters.
+The future for the coroutine, to be updated with the opacity transfer function points.

 Set whether to used gradient-based shadows in the volume rendering.
 Queue the function to be run in the background thread once the plugin API is available.